pimutils/vdirsyncer/docs/config.rst

    :param token_file: A filepath where access tokens are stored.
    :param client_id/client_secret: OAuth credentials, obtained from the Google
                                    API Manager.

+The current flow is not ideal, but Google has deprecated the previous APIs used for this without providing a suitable replacement.
+See :gh:`975` for discussion on the topic.

 Local
 +++++